 Purpose and Philosophy

 The purpose of the Athletic Program is to provide students with opportunities for interscholastic competition in a variety of sports.
-All Live Oak students (Grammar 4 and up) are required to participate in at least one team sport as well as the school track meet in the spring.
+All Live Oak students in Grammar 4 through Grammar 6 are required to participate in at least one team sport as well as the school track meet in the spring.
 Exemptions to this rule may be granted by the Athletic Director and only after careful review.
 Logic and Rhetoric students are not required, but are strongly encouraged, to participate in at least one team sport each year.
 Logic and Rhetoric students who do not choose to play a team sport must meet their yearly physical education credit requirement through Live Oak’s PE classes.
 Live Oak’s athletic teams participate in area and local school competitions.
 Athletics includes team, individual and lifetime sports for boys and girls in Grammar Four and up.
 The Athletic Department will train students how to honor and glorify God in athletics and to challenge them to strive for excellence as they live purposefully and intelligently in the service of God and man.
 The cornerstone of the Athletic Program is team sports, which provide a framework that acknowledges the primary importance of academics as well as the need for other co-curricular programs.
 Therefore, the merit of athletics lies in:

 - Building Christ-like character and developing servant leadership skills while cultivating the physical and mental development and discipline requisite to participating successfully in athletics.